ska-sa/katsdpsigproc/doc/accel/buffers.rst

 There are also :meth:`.DeviceArray.get_async` and :meth:`.DeviceArray.set_async` that perform asynchronous transfers: that is, the function call will return immediately but the transfer will only occur later.
-You will need to use synchronisation functions (covered later TODO) to determine when it is safe to reuse the memory.
+You will need to use :doc:`synchronization functions <sync>` to determine when it is safe to reuse the memory.